AlexTheGre4t/MCTNG/README.md

-# MCTNGIssues
-Any issues or bugs encountered must be posted here.
+# Minecraft: The Next Generation

-Post them in the issues section
+Repo for all configs and scripts for the BuildCraft pack.
+Post any modpack bug reports in the issues section.

----> (To the right)
+Configs and scripts will be added in the coming days.